vitorebatista/rung-buscape-extension/README.md

 module.exports = app;
 ```

+### Test and develop

+- Clone the project and `cd` to its directory
+- Install the dependencies: `npm install` or `yarn`
+- If you don't have `rung-cli`, install it globally by running `sudo npm install -g rung-cli`
+- Modify the source providing your token and source id
-When you clone this repo and install the packages, you can do `node index.js` to start the _Query Wizard_ via _CLI_.
-We
+- Run `rung run` to start the _Query Wizard_ via _CLI_
-integrate with a third-party API called `Buscapé`.

 You'll get this screen and the result:

 ![](http://i.imgur.com/Z3A9uBh.gif)

-If you get a valid value as output, an alert would be generated.
-Otherwise, nothing would happen.
+Your result will be an array containing all the alerts that would be generated.